ktorio/ktor-documentation/topics/digest.md

 ### Step 3: Define authorization scope {id="authenticate-route"}

 After configuring the `digest` provider, you can define the authorization for the different resources in our application using the **[authenticate](authentication.md#authenticate-route)** function.
-In a case of successful authentication, you can retrieve an authenticated [Principal](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/-principal/index.html) inside a route handler using the `call.principal` function and get a name of an authenticated user.
+In the case of successful authentication, you can retrieve an authenticated [Principal](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/-principal/index.html) inside a route handler using the `call.principal` function and get a name of an authenticated user.

 ```kotlin
 ```